 Mathematics: The first two years are carefully designed to allow you as much choice as possible in your final year.
 In the first year, you will take three compulsory modules: 'Real Analysis and the Calculus', 'Vectors, Geometry and Linear Algebra', and 'Mechanics'.

-French: As you progress into the second year of the course you follow core language modules, as well as specialist modules focusing on politics, culture, literature or film so you are increasingly free to tailor the programme to suit your own interests.
+French: As you progress into the second year of the course you follow a compulsory language module, as well as specialist modules focusing on politics, culture, literature or film so you are increasingly free to tailor the programme to suit your own interests.

 The third year is normally spent following a programme of study at one of our many partner universities in France or Quebec.

-French: You will have the opportunity to choose from a wide range of specialist language and culture options that are available in the final year.
-You will also have the opportunity to undertake a Dissertation module in either discipline, or combine both areas.
+French: In your final year you will take a compulsory language module and then you will have the opportunity to choose from a wide range of specialist language and culture options.
+You will also have the opportunity to undertake a Dissertation module in either discipline, or combine both areas in a linked Dissertation.